TENNLab-UTK/framework-open/markdown/processor.md

 ```

 When you're using python, you'll call the constructor.
 In most of our C++ apps, you'll
 call the processor's `make()` method, which you'll implement in a subdirectory of `../cpp-apps/processors`.
-Please see [placeholder](placeholder) for more information.
+Probably best to look at the `processor_tool` code if you want an example of this.

 ----
 ### Loading a network and clearing the current network.